jakefull/startup/README.md

 - Address (A) records: straight mapping, domain name to IP address
 - Canonical Name (CNAME) records: domain name alias, one domain name to another domain name

+NOTE: subdomains are the entire domain, not just the first part of the url

 IP Address: http://18.189.66.142/